 The good news?
 There are several financial tools available to parents who want to help cover the costs of their children's college educations.
 Depending upon how early parents start investing in these tools -- these savings accounts and trusts can help parents steadily build a nest egg that their children can tap once it is time to head off to college.

-The range of savings vehicles is nice.
+The range of savings vehicles is excellent.
 However, it also represents a challenge: Parents will have to research their savings options carefully to find the right tool for them and their children.

 529 Savings Plans

 One of the more popular college savings vehicles is the 529 savings plan that states across the country offer.
 These programs allow parents to invest after-tax dollars today that can grow on a tax-deferred basis over time.
-Also, withdrawals used to pay for qualified education expenses can be made on a tax-free basis in most cases.
+Also, withdrawals that pay for qualified education expenses can be tax-free in most cases.
 Even better, some states provide state income tax deductions for residents who invest in their 529 plans.

 Most of these plans come with lifetime investment limits.
 The limits, though, are high enough so that most parents will not have to worry about soaring past them: Many state 529 plans, for instance, allow parents to invest a maximum of $200,000.
-That is a level few will have to worry about hitting.
+But, again, that is a level few will have to worry about hitting.

 There are some concerns with 529 plans, however.
-Parents researching them should pay particularly close attention to fees.
-Many plans charge hefty administrative costs that could eat away at parents' investments.
-It is best for parents to find a 529 savings plan that charges administrative fees of 1 percent or less of the assets they hold.
-Fortunately, because many states offer more than one version of the 529 plan, it should not be overly challenging to find an affordable plan.
+First, parents researching them should pay particularly close attention to fees.
+Many plans charge hefty administrative costs that can eat away at parents' investments.
+Instead, parents should find a 529 savings plan that charges administrative fees of 1 percent or less of the assets they hold.
+Fortunately, because many states offer more than one version of the 529 plan, finding an affordable plan should not be overly challenging.

 The other challenge?
 Some 529 plans place strict limits on where children can attend college.
-Parents might find that the money they have saved is reduced should their children decide to attend a school that isn't located in the state that serves as the home base for the 529 plan.
+If the child decides on attending school out-of-state, the parents could receive less money than they have saved because the school isn't in the state that serves as the home base for the 529 plan.
 Again, research is the key.
-Parents need to make sure that any 529 plan they invest in provides flexibility.
-Children can change their mind about their preferred college several times.
+Parents need to ensure that any 529 plan they invest in provides flexibility.
+Children can change their minds about their preferred college several times.
 Parents do not want to see their college savings dwindle because of this.

 The Coverdell ESA plan offers parents another option for building college savings.
 These savings vehicles are often used as supplements to 529 plans or other savings vehicles because they only allow parents to invest a maximum of $2,000 in them each year.

 Coverdell accounts are helpful for tax purposes, too.
-After-tax dollars can be deposited in a Coverdell account and allowed to grow on a tax-deferred basis.
-In most cases, as long as the money is withdrawn for a qualified education expense, withdrawals are also tax-free.
+After-tax dollars can be deposited in a Coverdell account and grow on a tax-deferred basis.
+In most cases, as long as you withdraw the money for a qualified education expense, withdrawals will also be tax-free.
 However, there are some limits.
 Single parents must have a modified adjusted gross income of $110,000 or less to contribute the full $2,000 in a Coverdell.
 Married parents must make a combined gross income of $220,000 or less to make a full contribution each year.

 Also, parents have to stop making contributions to a Coverdell once their children turn 18.
-If the child ends up not going to college, the funds in a Coverdell will eventually go to the child, even if they never go to college.
+If the child does not go to college, the funds in a Coverdell will eventually go to the child, even if they never go to college.
 That is a significant difference from 529 savings plans.
-Under those plans, parents can usually give the money back to themselves if their children decide not to attend college.
+Under those plans, parents can usually take the money back if their children decide not to attend college.

 Parents or grandparents can also set up custodial accounts available under the Uniform Transfers to Minors Act (UTMA) or Unified Gift to Minors Act (UGMA).
 These accounts allow parents or grandparents to invest as much as they would like each year and in total.
-However, these investments are not tax-free like they are with Coverdell or 529 plans.
+However, these investments are not tax-free like the Coverdell or 529 plans.